Language, the key to expressing and connecting

 Language disorders

+What are language disorders?
 Language is one of the most complex and vital skills we develop.
 Yet, children tend to pick it up relatively quickly, having acquired the most important language structures and vocabulary at about 5 years old.

 For some children, however, that process does not run as smoothly.
 They may have issues learning new words, understanding commands, and forming correct sentences.